Medicine Rashes in Children

-Drug rashes are the body’s reaction to a certain medicine.
-The type of rash that happens depends on the type of drug that is causing it.
+What are medicine rashes?Medicine rashes are the body’s reaction to a certain medicine.
+The type of rash that occurs depends on the type of medicine that is causing it.
 Rashes can range from mild to severe.

-Rashes produced as an unwanted effect of a particular medicine
+- An unwanted side effect of a medicine

-Rashes due to hypersensitivity to sunlight caused by the medicine
+- Hypersensitivity to sunlight caused by a medicine

-Pimples and red areas that appear most often on the face, shoulders, and chest
+Pimples and red areas that show up most often on the face, shoulders, and chest

 Red, scaly skin that may thicken and involve the entire body

-A dark red or purple rash that recurs at the same site on the skin
+A dark red or purple rash that comes back to the same site on the skin

-Antibiotics that contain sulfa, tetracycline, and phenolphthalein (found in certain laxatives)
+Antibiotics that have sulfa, tetracycline, or phenolphthalein (also found in certain laxatives)

-Aspirin, penicillins, antibiotics that contain sulfa, and many other drugs
+Aspirin, penicillins, antibiotics that have sulfa, and many other medicines

-A flat, red rash, which may include pimples, similar to the measles
+A flat, red rash that may include spots similar to the measles

-Antibiotics that contain sulfa, ampicillin, analgesics, and barbiturates are the more common causative drugs; however, any drug can cause this rash
+Antibiotics that have sulfa, ampicillin, analgesics, or barbiturates; but any medicine can cause this rash